roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-05.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-05 ****** byNonStopFunGuy© He did, fuck him -- the guy stiffened his finger and shoved it into my ass; I felt the thickness penetrate me, I'm so tight down there, he was so fucking stiff.
+He did, fuck him -- the guy stiffened his finger and shoved it into my ass; I felt the thickness penetrate me, I'm so tight down there, he was so fucking stiff.
 I shrieked again, muffled by the cock in my mouth, feeling the horny man start to shove that finger into my ass a bit at a time, twisting it around, moving inside.
 His tongue was hard against my clitoris, his lips sucking my juices as they flowed, and orgasms were taxiing onto the active runway to start launching through my body.

  His cock in my mouth made me want to taste the best he had to offer.
 "God, Thom," I panted, sucking around his cockhead, "I wanna eat your cum, cum in my mouth, honey!"